 - Competitive exchange rates.
 TransferMate offers real-time exchange rates that are very close to the mid-market rate.

 - Fast transactions.
 Same-day transactions are possible through the SWIFT network, with completion in as little as 10 minutes.

 - Huge range of currencies.
 TransferMate exchanges all major and exotic currencies so long as they are legal – over 130 in total.

 - Integrated business services.
 TransferMate specialises in B2B transfers and has a suite of services to facilitate large and recurring international payments.

 - Limited payment options.
-You have to pay through a money transfer or ACH, which means you can’t use your credit or debit card.
+You have to pay through a money transfer, which means you can’t use your credit or debit card.